patroni/patroni/docs/rest_api.rst

 Switchover
 ^^^^^^^^^^

-``/switchover`` endpoint only works when cluster is healthy (there is a leader).
+``/switchover`` endpoint only works when the cluster is healthy (there is a leader).
 It allows to schedule a switchover at a given time.

 When calling ``/switchover`` endpoint candidate can be specified but is not required, in contrast to ``/failover`` endpoint.
 If candidate is not provided, all the healthy nodes that are allowed to failover participate in the leader race.